shervinea/cheatsheet-translation/fr/cheatsheet-deep-learning.md

 **37. R:S×A⟶R or R:S⟶R is the reward function that the algorithm wants to maximize**

-&#10230; R:S×A⟶R ou R:S⟶R est la fonction de récompense que l'algorithme veut maximizer
+&#10230; R:S×A⟶R ou R:S⟶R est la fonction de récompense que l'algorithme veut maximiser

 <br>